Zuberec Open Air Museum & Orava Castle: Journey to 2 Treasures of Orava

 Orava Castle: Guardian of the North

-You will spot it from a distance – it towers on a steep limestone cliff, more than one hundred meters above the surface of the Orava River.
-This castle complex is a natural landmark of the region, which has commanded respect since the 13th century and reminds us of the times when it guarded an important trade route to Poland.
+You will spot it from a distance – it towers on a steep limestone cliff, more than a hundred meters above the Orava River.
+This castle complex is a natural landmark of the region, commanding respect since the 13th century and evoking the days when it guarded an important trade route to Poland.

-In the times of its greatest glory, the Orava castle was the center of the whole Orava estate.
-Several important families took charge of it, but the Thurzo family left the most significant mark here.
-They rebuilt the original stone fortress into a magnificent Renaissance residence and gave the castle the look we admire today.
+In the times of its greatest glory, the Orava castle was the center of the entire Orava estate.
+Several prominent families took charge of it, but it was the Thurzo family who left the most significant mark here.
+They transformed the original stone fortress into a magnificent Renaissance residence and gave the castle the appearance we admire to this day.

 View from above of shingle roofs and stone towers that form Orava Castle, towering above the Orava River.

-Although a devastating fire hit the castle in 1800, thanks to later rescue work and the Pálffy family, it did not stay in ruins.
-Today, it belongs to the best-preserved monuments in Slovakia and consists of a unique complex of the Lower, Middle, and Upper Castle.
+Although the castle was struck by a devastating fire in 1800, thanks to later restoration efforts and the Pálffy family, it was not left in ruins.
+Today, it is one of the best-preserved historical monuments in Slovakia and consists of a unique complex of the Lower, Middle, and Upper Castle.

-Walk through places where history literally soaked into the stone walls.
-Climb hundreds of stairs, look into period rooms, and enjoy breathtaking views of the surrounding landscape from the highest terraces of the citadel.
-When looking down into the depth, you might spot traditional rafts that still sail down the meanders of the Orava River.
+Walk through places where history has literally soaked into the stone walls.
+Climb hundreds of stairs, look into period rooms, and enjoy breathtaking views of the surrounding landscape from the citadel’s highest terraces.
+Looking down into the depths below, you might spot traditional rafts that still sail down the meanders of the Orava River.

 Fun Fact